On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Preliminaries

 (This is only allowed if the white cells on the left side of \eqref{eq:augmentation} are not in $D$ and exist in $[\lambda]$.)
 We call this process an \vocab{excited move}.
 Then, we define an \vocab{excited diagram} of \lm{} to be any set of $\abs{\mu}$ cells obtained by starting with the cells of $[\mu] \subseteq [\lambda]$ and applying any number of excited moves.
 We let $\cale(\lm)$ be the set of excited diagrams of \lm.

 Given an excited diagram $D \in \cale(\lm)$ define $\varphi(D)$ to be the tableau $T$ of shape $\mu$ such that $T(u)$ is the row number of the cell that the original cell $u$ of $\mu$ gets excited to in $D$.
-This yields the following characterization of excited diagrams as flagged tableaux.
+This yields the following characterization of excited diagrams as flagged tableaux already known by Kreiman \cite[Sec.
+6]{Kre1} and Knuton--Miller--Yong \cite[Sec.
+5]{KMY} in the context of Schubert calculus and studied in \cite[Sec.
+3]{mpp1} in the context of \eqref{eq:nhlf}.